PolarRobotics/PR-Docs/docs/source/training/devenv-windows.md

 1. Click `Clone`, and wait for Git to clone the repository from GitHub.

-## Installing ESP32 USB Drivers

-1. Navigate to this site: [https://www.pololu.com/docs/0J7/all](https://www.pololu.com/docs/0J7/all).

-- Basically you will need to follow the instructions on this site.
-- For Windows, the link on the site will download the drivers for you directly.
-  - Alternatively, you can visit the download page here: [https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers)
-- For Mac, the link on this site is out of date and will direct you to the main homepage of Silicon Labs.
-You can search for the drivers from here, or just use the link above.

 ## Building the Project

 1. At the bottom of the VSCode window, you will notice a status bar containing several things: <br> ![Step 1|550](../_static/images/training/devenv/devenv-build-1.png)